§ Trust Spanning Protocol (TSP) Specification

 in B

-, they can establish a new parallel relationship using the current relationship as a way of referral.
+, they can establish a new parallel relationship using the current relationship as a means of referral.

 this relationship forming message: